reach-sh/reach-lang/docs/src/tut/mkt/index.md

 * Line 3 calls on the `{!rsh} loadStdlib` `{!rsh} function` and passes the `{!rsh} process.env` as an argument.

 :::note
 `{!rsh} process.env` is used to access the environment variable.
 You can log it to the console to see the output
 :::

-* Lines 5 to 8 is a conditional statement that checks if there is no third argument passed to the `./reach run` command or if the third argument passed is neither `seller` nor `buyer`.
+* Lines 5 to 8 is a conditional statement that checks if there is no third argument passed to the `{!cmd} ./reach run` command or if the third argument passed is neither `seller` nor `buyer`.

 * Line 6 logs a message telling the `{!rsh} Participant` what command to run for the program to work if line 5 evaluates to `{!rsh} true`.

 * Line 7 terminates the program.

-* Line 10 stores the third argument passed to the `./reach run` command as `role`.
+* Line 10 stores the third argument passed to the `{!cmd} ./reach run` command as `role`.

-* Line 11 reveals the role that the `{!rsh} Participant` chose.
+* Line 11 shows the role that the `{!rsh} Participant` chose.

 * Line 12 reveals the consensus network that the `{!rsh} Participant` chose.